 #4.
 Blinn College

-Students in Blinn College’s cheap associate’s in computer science online degree have full access to academic and student support services just like face to face students.
+Students in Blinn College’s affordable associate’s in computer science online degree have full access to academic and student support services just like face to face students.
 Those enrolled in the online computer science program will take courses like programming fundamentals I, II & III, computer organization, and various creative arts electives, philosophy elective, and calculus.

 #5.
 Ivy Tech Community College